The Chloé x Teva Collaboration Features Dad Sandals

 Our warm-weather style game just got a major upgrade thanks to a brand-new collaboration between Teva and Chloé.

 Launching today, the three-piece collection blends the sporty, dad-chic aesthetic of the go-to sandal brand with the soft femininity the luxury French fashion house is known for, creating lightweight, summer-ready shoes.
-The line offers fresh takes on two of Teva’s best loved styles: the ultra-functional Hurricane XLT2 (available in an earthy off-white) and the platformed Hurricane XLT2 Ampsole (available in a classic black-and-white, and a playful multicolor-pink).
+The line offers fresh takes on two of Teva’s best-loved styles: the ultra-functional Hurricane XLT2 (available in an earthy off-white) and the platformed Hurricane XLT2 Ampsole (available in a classic black-and-white, and a playful multicolor-pink).
 Each sandal was made using recycled materials for the straps that are adorned with the Chloé logo.

 Advertisement